vaibhavb/carepack/README.md

 Direct In A Box
 ===============

-A complete opensource deployable Direct HISP and user interface client which can be used out of the box.
+A complete opensource Direct HISP and user interface client which works out of box with Bluebutton+ and can be used out of the box.

 TODO